xubuvd/GuessWhich/README.md

 # Challenges
 GuessWhich is a more fundamental and challenging problem in Vision and Language tasks.
 It involves processing large amounts of images, and human's mental imagery that is spawned by a nature language Question-Answer-pairs.

-I'm looking for someone who like this challenging problem, please don't hesitate to contact me if you intend to work with me.
+<b>I'm looking for someone who like this challenging problem, please don't hesitate to contact me if you intend to work with me.</b>